Cardiac Mapping & Ablation

 Why is the Procedure Performed?

-The primary goal of Cardiac Mapping & Ablation is to treat arrhythmias that haven't responded to medication or other treatments, or when those treatments are not preferred by the patient.
-Common types of arrhythmias treated include atrial fibrillation (AFib), atrial flutter, supraventricular tachycardia (SVT), and ventricular tachycardia.
+The primary goal of Cardiac Mapping & Ablation is to treat arrhythmias that have not responded to medication or other treatments, or when those treatments are not preferred by the patient.
+Common types of arrhythmias treated include atrial fibrillation (AFib), atrial flutter, supraventricular tachycardia (SVT), and ventricular tachycardia (VT).
 This procedure can significantly improve symptoms, such as palpitations, shortness of breath, and fatigue, and enhance the quality of life.

 How is the Procedure Performed?

-Cardiac Mapping & Ablation is performed in our electrophysiology (EP) lab under local anesthesia and sedation.
+Cardiac Mapping & Ablation is performed in our electrophysiology (EP) lab under sedation determined by your physician.
 The process involves:

-• Monitoring: The heart's activity is monitored to ensure the arrhythmia is corrected.
-If the initial ablation doesn't correct the arrhythmia, the process may be repeated.
+- Monitoring: The heart's activity is monitored to ensure the arrhythmia is corrected.
+If the initial ablation does not correct the arrhythmia, the process may be repeated.

 What are the Risks and Benefits of the Procedure?